mbj4668/n2k/README.md

 ## User-defined PGNs

-Custom PGNs (or proprietary PGNs that are not part of canboat's XML) are defined in the same XML format as canboat uses, with the addition of an XML element `ErlangModule`, which is optionally placed in the XML element `PGNInfo`.
-The given erlang module must implement the behavior `n2k_pgn_callback` (see that module for details).
+Custom PGNs (or proprietary PGNs that are not part of canboat's XML) are defined in the same XML format as canboat uses.

+For some PGNs, we can't decode with only the canboat.xml definitions, but we need additional code to perform the decoding.
+If this is the case, write an erlang module that implements the behavior `n2k_pgn_callback` (see that module for details).

 In order to compile the custom PGN definition files, add a file `system-config.mk` to the top directory, and define the following